Navigate (formerly SSC)

 Know Where You Stand Academically

-EAB’s Student Success Collaborative (SSC) combines technology, consulting, and best practice research to help Faculty and Staff leverage student data and analytics to measurably improve student academics.
-Faculty and Staff members that use SSC are able to utilize real-time data to measure and optimize student intervention effectiveness.
+Formerly known as Student Success Collaborative (SSC), Navigate combines technology, consulting, and best practice research to help Faculty and Staff leverage student data and analytics to measurably improve student academics.
+Faculty and Staff members that use Navigate are able to utilize real-time data to measure and optimize student intervention effectiveness.

 If faculty or students have questions about Progress Reporting (Early Alert or Mid Term Grading), please contact:

 Navigate Progress Report Campaigns allow faculty to identify and report students in their course(s) who are of concern due to academic performance.